$0 Nunavut Homeschool Quick-Start Checklist

 Beyond the four strands, every EPP must integrate Inuit Qaujimajatuqangit — the eight IQ principles that underpin all Nunavut education.
 These include Pijitsirniq (serving and providing for family and community), Aajiiqatigiinniq (decision making by consensus), Qanuqtuurniq (being resourceful and finding solutions), and Avatittinnik Kamatsiarniq (environmental stewardship), among others.
 The DEA will look for evidence that IQ principles inform your approach, not just that you've listed them.

-This is where most EPPs fall short.
-Parents who treat the IQ section as a compliance checkbox — briefly noting that they "incorporate Inuit values" — tend to get conditional approvals requesting more detail.
-Parents who explain specifically how their daily program reflects IQ principles move through without delay.
+Parents who treat the IQ section as a compliance checkbox — briefly noting that they "incorporate Inuit values" — may receive requests for more detail.
+Parents who explain specifically how their daily program reflects IQ principles give the DEA concrete material to review.

 Free Download